-The zoo in Riga is located in the picturesque microdistrict Mežaparks, west of Lake Kishezers.
-The basis of the Riga Zoo was laid by the society “Riga Zoological Garden”, founded about a hundred years ago, in 1908.
-Already on October 14, 1912, the zoo opened for visitors and introduced 267 animals of 88 species.
-From the buildings of those times to the present day, there is a mountain cafe on the shore of the lake, the entrance gate and the administration building.
+The zoo in Riga is located on the territory of the picturesque Mezaparks microdistrict, west of Kisezers lake.
+The Riga Zoological Garden, founded around 1908, laid the foundation for the Riga Zoo.
+Already on October 14, 1912, the zoo opened to visitors and presented 267 animals of 88 species.
+Of the buildings of those times, a mountain café on the lake shore, entrance gates and the administration building have survived to this day.
 In 1914, the Zoological Garden acquired 538 animals.

-During the First World War, many animals were taken to Germany and Koenigsberg, and the zoo was closed.
-It opened on September 24, 1933 thanks to the new society “Latvian Zoological Garden”.
-The collection of zoo inhabitants was then small – 124 animals of 48 species.
-The Second World War, which began soon, did not contribute to the development of the zoo.
-Only thanks to the self-sacrificing work of the staff, the collection of animals and the room managed to be saved practically without losses.
+During the First World War, many animals were taken to Germany and Königsberg, and the zoo was closed.
+It opened on September 24, 1933 thanks to a new society, the Latvian Zoological Garden.
+The collection of inhabitants of the zoo was then small – 124 animals of 48 species.
+The World War II, which soon began, did not contribute to the development of the zoo.
+Only thanks to the dedicated work of the staff, the collection of animals and premises could be saved almost without loss.